OpenEvalProject/evals/manuscripts/elife-62858/v2/manuscript.md

 To investigate whether truncations of Amhby in E. niger and N. hubbsi could be assembly artifacts, we searched for potential missing homologous sequences in raw genome reads of both species using tblastn (https://blast.ncbi.nlm.nih.gov/Blast.cgi, version 2.10.0+) (Altschul et al., 1997) using the exon 1 protein sequence from E. lucius as a query.
 Homologous sequences were determined with a maximum e-value threshold of 1E-10.

-## Validating amh gene number in D. pectoralis and U. pygmaea
+### Validating amh gene number in D. pectoralis and U. pygmaea

 To check whether the two copies of amh were not collapsed into a single sequence during assembly, we computed the total number of apparent heterozygous sites in the amh region in population genomic data with the expectation that the presence of two divergent gene copies should result in high apparent heterozygosity when remapped on the single copy assembled in the genome.
 We compared these heterozygosity data in species where we only identified one amh gene, that is D. pectoralis and U. pygmaea, to results observed when mapping sex-specific pooled libraries of E. lucius (n = 30 males and 30 females, respectively) to a female reference genome containing only amha (GCA_004634155.1).
 Because there are two amh genes in male genomes of E. lucius and one amh gene in female genomes, this result from mapping E. lucius sex-specific Pool-Seq reads serves as a reference for expected number of variant sites.
 Reads from the male and female pools of E. lucius and from male pool of D. pectoralis were aligned separately to the reference genome (GCA_004634155.1) and our draft genome, respectively, using BWA mem version 0.7.17 (Li and Durbin, 2009) with default parameters.
 Each resulting BAM file was sorted and PCR duplicates were removed using Picard tools version 2.18.2 (http://broadinstitute.github.io/picard) with default parameters.
 Variants were then called for each BAM file using bcftools mpileup version 1.9 (Li et al., 2009) with default parameters on genomic regions containing amh, which locates between 12,906,561 and 12,909,640 bp on LG08 of E. lucius (GCA_004634155.1: CM015581.1), between 23,447 and 25,910 bp on the flattened_line_2941 contig of the draft genome of D. pectoralis, and between 760,763 and 757,962 bp on contig 633485 of our draft genome of U. pygmaea.

-## Gene phylogenetic analysis
+### Gene phylogenetic analysis

 Phylogenetic reconstructions were performed on all amh homolog sequences obtained from Esociformes with the S. salar amh used as an outgroup.
 Full-length CDS were predicted with the FGENESH+ (Solovyev et al., 2006) suite based on the genomic sequence and Amh protein sequence from E. lucius.
 Sequence alignments were performed with MAFFT (version 7.450) (Katoh and Standley, 2013).
 Both maximum-likelihood and Bayesian methods were used for tree construction with IQ-TREE (version 1.6.7) (Minh et al., 2020) and Phylobayes (version 4.1) (Lartillot et al., 2007), respectively.

 Additional analyses were carried with or without the truncated amh/Amh sequences of E. niger and N. hubbsi using the amh/Amh homolog of S. salar as an outgroup.
 CDS and proteins were predicted with the FGENESH+ suite (Solovyev et al., 2006), based on genomic sequences.
 These putative CDS and protein sequences were then aligned using MAFFT (version 7.450) (Katoh and Standley, 2013).
 Residue-wise confidence scores were computed with GUIDANCE 2 (Sela et al., 2015), and only well-aligned residues with confidence scores above 0.99 were retained.
 The resulting alignment file was used for model selection and tree inference with IQ-TREE (version 1.6.7) (Minh et al., 2020) with 1000 bootstraps and the 1000 SH-like approximate likelihood ratio test for robustness.
 To verify that the topology of the single amh homolog of D. pectoralis was not an artifact of long-branch attraction, we also constructed phylogenetic trees with only the first and second codons of the coding sequences (Lemey et al., 2009) as well as with complete protein sequences.
 For additional confirmation of the tree topology for the amh homologs, the same alignments were run in a Bayesian framework implemented in Phylobayes (version 4.1), (Lartillot et al., 2007; Lartillot and Philippe, 2006, Lartillot and Philippe, 2004) using the CAT-GTR model with default parameters, and two chains were run in parallel for approximately 1000 cycles until the average standard deviation of split frequencies remained ≤0.01.

-## Detection of signatures of selection on amha and amhby genes
+### Detection of signatures of selection on amha and amhby genes

 To compare selection pressure between amha and amhby genes, dN/dS ratios were computed between each ortholog sequence and the amh sequence of U. pygmaea, which diverged from the other Esociformes prior to the amh duplication.
 Sequences from E. niger and N. hubbsi were excluded because their amhby orthologs were substantially shorter and could introduce bias in the analysis.
-The ratio of nonsynonymous to synonymous substitution (dN/dS = ω) among amha and amhby sequences was estimated using PALM (version 4.7) (Yang, 2007) based on aligned full-length CDS, and the phylogenetic tree obtained with the CDS was used in the analysis.
+The ratio of nonsynonymous to synonymous substitution (dN/dS = $\omega$) among amha and amhby sequences was estimated using PALM (version 4.7) (Yang, 2007) based on aligned full-length CDS, and the phylogenetic tree obtained with the CDS was used in the analysis.
 First, a relative rate test on amino acid substitution (Hughes, 1994) was performed between amha and amhby pairs with the amh of U. pygmaea used as an outgroup sequence.
-For each species with amh duplication, ω was calculated between the amha ortholog and amh of U. pygmaea and was compared to the ω calculated between the amhby ortholog and amh of U. pygmaea.
-A Wilcoxon test was used to compare the resulting ω values for the amh paralogs of these species.
+For each species with amh duplication, $\omega$ was calculated between the amha ortholog and amh of U. pygmaea and was compared to the $\omega$ calculated between the amhby ortholog and amh of U. pygmaea.
+A Wilcoxon test was used to compare the resulting $\omega$ values for the amh paralogs of these species.
 Then, several branch and site models (M0, M1a, M2a, M7, M8, free-ratio, and branch-site) implemented in the CODEML package were fitted to the data.
 The goodness of fit of these models was compared using the likelihood ratio test implemented in PALM.

-## Genome assembly
+### Genome assembly

 Raw Illumina sequencing reads for D. pectoralis, E. masquinongy, E. niger, and N. hubbsi were assembled using the DISCOVAR de novo software with the following assembly parameters: MAX_MEM_GB = 256, MEMORY_CHECK = False, and NUM_THREADS = 16.
 Assembly metrics were calculated with the assemblathon_stats.pl script (Earl et al., 2011), and assembly completeness was assessed with BUSCO (version 3.0.2) (Simão et al., 2015) using the Actinopterygii gene set (Supplementary file 10).